 Look up key in DBM or NIS database x.
-This is the database lookup syntax; x corresponds to a database previously declared using the K command (described in "Define Keyed Files-The K Command" on page 234) and key is the string that should be searched for in the database.
+This is the database lookup syntax; x corresponds to a database previously declared using the K command (described in "sendmail Configuration File Define Keyed Files-Command (K)" on page 278) and key is the string that should be searched for in the database.
 The arg and default arguments are optional.
 The default is returned if the key was not found in the database.
 If neither the default nor a matching key is found, the whole expression expands to the value of key.
 However, if a result is found, it is used as the format string of a sprintf() expression, with the arg as extra argument.
-Thus, database values with "%s" strings embedded in them can be useful when rewriting expressions.
+Thus, database values with %s strings embedded in them can be useful when rewriting expressions.
 These values could typically be used with the pathalias program to expand routes without leaving sendmail.